 I’ve prepared a few product manager interview guides

 to help you learn about the expected structure of a good answer to an interview question for each of the categories listed above.

-These interview guides will give you the structure you need in answering any product manager interview question.
+These interview guides will give you the structure you need in answering any interview question.
 It will take practice and perhaps multiple times of review of the articles to remember how to answer a particular question.